1) Who, What and Where: (Your name, and your role/job title at what organization or firm)

-6) What are the biggest challenges to community operators/developers?
-How do you see redevelopment needs and opportunities?
+6) What are the biggest challenges to community operators and developers?

-7) How do you personally approach challenges that come up for you professionally?
+7) How do you personally like to respond to challenges that come up for you professionally?
 (In other words, how do you try to tackle problems and arrive at effective solutions?)

-9) It seems that we as an industry need to learn to work together better.
+10) It seems that we as an industry need to learn to work with each other better.
 As one industry pro recently said, we don’t have a product problem we have a communications problem.
-You’ve been around longer than most; you’ve done new things as well as the tried and true.
+You’ve been around longer than most anyone, you’ve done new things as well as the tried and true.
 How can the various ‘camps’ or voices in the industry achieve that for the good of all concerned?

 I have always admired those jurisdictions where all segments within industry organizations work together to solve legislative, financial, and marketing issues, instead of forming separate entities.
 It’s not the manufacturers against the suppliers against the retailers against the lenders against the community owners and developers.
 It’s best when the entire industry trying to fit all the many pieces together to form one single cohesive “product” to the marketplace.
 We don’t need to be “airing” our dirty laundry before the public.
 We can solve our problems internally, and present a unified/stronger image together not separately.

 And most importantly, when we see an industry segment “running amuck” as the chattel lenders did a few years ago, with obvious disregard for their investors by “mousing” their deals (fraudulent underwriting), and causing massive defaults in loans, we should stand up and take responsible action by supporting legislation to shut it down, or otherwise bring it under reasonable controls.